- Vol 1: General (Topics Chapters Overview)

 Click image below to view larger or printable version

 No statute or regulation requires the use of a preliminary scoping document to support project programming; however, the FHWA's regulations to implement NEPA require early scoping of a project 23 CFR 771.111.

 The Department has entered into two memoranda of agreement regarding the assignment of NEPA and associated responsibilities pursuant to 23 USC 326 and 23 USC 327.
-Title 23 USC 326 allows any state to enter into a Memorandum of Understanding (MOU) with FHWA to assume responsibility for determining whether a proposed project qualifies as a categorical exclusion (CE) specifically designated by the U.S. Department of Transportation (DOT) Secretary, as well as responsibilities for federal environmental consultation and coordination for those projects.
+Title 23 USC 326 allows any state to enter into a Memorandum of Understanding (MOU) with FHWA to assume responsibility for determining whether a proposed project qualifies as a categorical exclusion (CE) specifically designated by the U.S. Department of Transportation (USDOT) Secretary, as well as responsibilities for federal environmental consultation and coordination for those projects.
 The approval of CEs is limited to those actions specifically listed or referenced in the CE Assignment MOU between the Department and FHWA.
 See the fully executed copy of the CE Assignment MOU for further guidance.
 For those projects that do not meet the requirements of a CE assignment CE, including environmental assessments and environmental impact statements, the Department has the authority to approve those projects under a separate MOU pursuant to 23 USC 327, NEPA Assignment.
 For further guidance, see SER Volume 1, Chapters 30 and 38.

 Categorical Exclusions for 23 USC 326 CE Assignment and 23 USC 327 NEPA Assignment Responsibilities, Jay Norvell, (October 1, 2012)